New Year, new high for euro zone stock markets

 Italy's top share index hit its highest level since January last year, outperforming other major European stock indexes, with a rally in its banks and a strong manufacturing report improving sentiment.

-Italy's FTSE MIB index was up 1.3 percent by 1000 GMT after rising to its highest since January 15 of 2016.
-Germany's DAX was up 0.9 percent at its highest in nearly 17 months, while France's CAC was up 0.3 percent after hitting a 13-month peak earlier in the day.
+Italy's FTSE MIB index was up 1.5 percent by 1215 GMT at its highest level since January 15 of 2016.
+Germany's DAX was up 0.9 percent at its highest in nearly 17 months, while France's CAC was up 0.5 percent at a 13-month peak.

 As European stocks climbed, a rally in risk appetite also pushed down the yields on lower-rated government bonds in the euro zone to multi-week lows.
 Italian, Spanish and Portuguese 10-year bond yields were down roughly 8 basis points each on the day.